Token liquidity – how can cryptocurrency projects handle it right?

 A frequent question is – how to measure token liquidity?
 When do we know that coin liquidity is good or weak?
 Best measures are expressed by a number.
 Let us see how coin liquidity is measured for the crypto markets.

+How is liquidity token calculated?
 The price-tracking websites for crypto assets like CoinMarketCap or CoinGecko have defined their own liquidity metrics for token markets.
 They allow investors to understand and compare the difference in liquidity across different markets.

 CoinMarketCap’s Liquidity Score